1 – General

 3 – Equipment

 - The equipment used for the surface renewal shall be a self-contained vehicle licensed to travel on the public roadway and capable of traveling at highway speeds.
 The vehicle shall contain an ultra-high pressure (UHP) water pump and water tank.
-The truck shall have a hydrostatic drive, independent of the truck transmission, capable of infinitely varying the forward speed of the truck during surface renewal from 0 to 7 mph.
+The vehicle shall have a hydrostatic drive, independent of the truck transmission, capable of infinitely varying the forward speed of the truck during surface renewal from 0 to 7 mph.

 - The UHP pump shall be capable of delivering a minimum of 16 gpm while operating at 36,000 psi.